Melting Pot 2.0: Substrates and Scenarios

 Players---who in this case cannot be identified as individuals since they all look the same---can gather resources of three different colors.
 All eight individuals need to converge on collecting the same color resource to gain reward when they encounter each other and compare inventories.
 The matrix for the interaction is

-{\textbf{ {Scenarios}}} \begin{SC} \item \emph{Focals are resident, a single visitor joins who may prefer any option; whichever option it prefers, it pursues it greedily.} \item \emph{Focals are resident, three visitors join who always select the same option as their partner in the previousinteraction and do so without being too greedy.} \item \emph{Focals are resident, three visitors join who always select the same option as their partner in the previousinteraction and are greedy in doing so.} \item \emph{Visiting a background population where all initially choose option a (without greed) and then switch to either b or c after some time.} \item \emph{Visiting a background population where all initially choose option b (without greed) and then switch to either a or c after some time.} \item \emph{Visiting a background population where all initially choose option c (without greed) and then switch to either a or b after some time.} \item \emph{Visiting a background population where all typically choose option a and do not collect it too greedily.} \item \emph{Visiting a background population where all typically choose option b and do not collect it too greedily.} \item \emph{Visiting a background population where all typically choose option c and do not collect it too greedily.} \end{SC}
+{\textbf{ {Scenarios}}} \begin{SC} \item \emph{Focals are resident, a single visitor joins who may prefer any option; whichever option it prefers, it pursues it greedily.} Seven focal players are joined by one background player.
+The background player does not adapt its behavior very much to context, i.e.~it single-mindedly collects one of the three resource types.
+As this is a resident mode scenario, the real test is of how well the focal population members coordinate among themselves, and whether their equilibrium is disturbed by the presence of the visitor or not. \item \emph{Focals are resident, three visitors join who always select the same option as their partner in the previous interaction and do so without being too greedy.} This scenario tests whether the focal population's ability to coordinate is robust to the presence of visitors who try to join into their equilibrium by always selecting the same resource as their partner picked on the previous round.
+Depending on the focal population's joint strategy, this may lead to scarcity issues with some resource types getting depleted leaving players unable to collect what they need to coordinate successfully. \item \emph{Focals are resident, three visitors join who always select the same option as their partner in the previous interaction and are greedy in doing so.} This is a more difficult version of SC1. \item \emph{Visiting a background population where all initially choose option a (without greed) and then switch to either b or c after some time.} One focal player joins seven background players in this visitor mode scenario.
+This scenario tests flexibility.
+The focal player needs to adapt accordingly after the background players switch their behavior. \item \emph{Visiting a background population where all initially choose option b (without greed) and then switch to either a or c after some time.} One focal player joins seven background players in this visitor mode scenario.
+This scenario tests flexibility.
+The focal player needs to adapt accordingly after the background players switch their behavior. \item \emph{Visiting a background population where all initially choose option c (without greed) and then switch to either a or b after some time.} One focal player joins seven background players in this visitor mode scenario.
+This scenario tests flexibility.
+The focal player needs to adapt accordingly after the background players switch their behavior. \item \emph{Visiting a background population where all typically choose option a and do not collect it too greedily.} In this visitor mode scenario one focal player joins seven background players.
+The test here is whether the focal player can ascertain the prevailing convention and join in. \item \emph{Visiting a background population where all typically choose option b and do not collect it too greedily.} In this visitor mode scenario one focal player joins seven background players.
+The test here is whether the focal player can ascertain the prevailing convention and join in. \item \emph{Visiting a background population where all typically choose option c and do not collect it too greedily.} In this visitor mode scenario one focal player joins seven background players.
+The test here is whether the focal player can ascertain the prevailing convention and join in. \end{SC}